billcrook/billcrook.github.io/source/_posts/2014-10-24-date-based-windowing-functions-in-hive.markdown

  order by user, purchase_date asc;
 {% endcodeblock %}

 A few things to note about the query.
 First, we want to do this on a user-basis, so we partition by user.
 Next, we must use *unix_timestamp* to convert the date to a numeric constant.
 This will be the value in seconds since the [unix epoch](https://en.wikipedia.org/wiki/Unix_time#Encoding_time_as_a_number).
 Finally, the syntax *RANGE X PRECEDING* means: go backwards from the current row until either we hit a partition boundary or the value changes by *X* amount.
-The value to observe for change is controlled by the *order by* clause in the partition statement.
+The value observed for change is controlled via the *order by* clause in the partition statement.
 In this case it is *unix_timestamp(purchase_date)*.
 For the range, I use 172800 which is 2 days in seconds.
 This gives me a 3 day total window since the *current row* is included.

 Here is the result set: